ProzorroUKR/openprocurement.api/docs/source/tutorial.rst

    :code:

 `201 Created` response code and `Location` header confirm document creation.
-We can additionally query the `documents` collection API endpoint to confirm the
-action:

-.. include:: tutorial/tender-documents.http
-   :code:

-The single array element describes the uploaded document.
-We can upload more documents:

-.. include:: tutorial/upload-award-criteria.http
-   :code:

-And again we can confirm that there are two documents uploaded.

-.. include:: tutorial/tender-documents-2.http
-   :code:

 In case we made an error, we can reupload the document over the older version:

 .. include:: tutorial/update-award-criteria.http
    :code:

-And we can see that it is overriding the original version:

-.. include:: tutorial/tender-documents-3.http
-   :code:

-.. index:: Enquiries, Question, Answer

 Adding supplier information